 The masterpiece suite by a South American composer, La Catedral is a musical illustration of a grand building and a service within the building.

 E Minor Bouree – J.S.
 Bach

-This piece is a popular selection from the Lute Suite in E minor.
-It often tricks beginners because it sounds good at a slow speed but it’s meant to be played rather quickly.
+This piece is a popular selection from the Lute Suite in E minor, but it plays great on the guitar.
+It often tricks beginners because it sounds good at a slow speed, but it’s meant to be played rather quickly.

 Etude in A Minor – Dionisio Aguado

 Often the first piece a classical student will ever see, this simple fingerpicking etude is a great introduction to the process and pleasure of classical guitar!

 This piece is the most legendary of tremolo classical guitar pieces.
 Using a technique that involves rapidly plucking a single string, the difficulty of this song is matched only by its profound beauty.

 One of the most profound pieces in the classical repertoire, this piece was originally written for violin.
 It has since been transcribed for pretty much any other instrument that has a virtuoso to play it, and guitar is no exception!